NURS 4227-001 Population Focused Health: Clinical Application

 2 semester hours (2 hours clinical)

-Completion of Population Focused Health: Theoretical Foundations
+Successful completion of 7th semester.
+Co-requisite: NURS 4327 Population Focused Health: Theoretical Foundations.

 - Integrate information and communication technologies into the process of providing care for groups and populations.
 (Essential IV)